 This is generally not a problem as long as there is widespread agreement about the existence of the social costs.
 In the case of carbon emissions, however, no such agreement exists.
 There is no evidence of current costs or damages, only models of possible imagined future damages.
 Accordingly, even among those who agree that there is a social cost to carbon emissions, there is wide disagreement about the size of those costs.

-However, despite the differences, and despite the lack of evidence of any demonstrable costs and the short term loans, the attempt to “monetize” the imagined future damages from carbon emissions continue apace.
+However, despite the differences, and despite the lack of evidence of any demonstrable costs, the attempt to “monetize” the imagined future damages from carbon emissions continue apace.
 As you might imagine, I object to the whole process.
 Oddly, they didn’t listen to me, and the article in the NY Times say that they have settled on a value of $21 per tonne of carbon.
 The article said one government agency was using $2 a ton and another was using ten times that, or $20 a ton.
 So I guess they took the average of the two and used that average of $21 per ton for all government calculations … but again I digress.

 Over-riding everything in this question is the unthinking, un-acknowledged destruction from jacking up energy prices.
 This always hits the poor hardest, as I have discussed elsewhere.
 Energy taxes, including carbon taxes and “monetizations” are the most regressive tax of all.
 But I digress … I was discussing monetization of carbon.

 Let me recapitulate my two main objections to carbon monetization.
 The first is that for many issues, including carbon, there is no agreed upon way to establish the monetary values.
 In the case of CO2 there are questions about the very existence of such costs, much less their value.
 As the NYT article points out, there is great disagreement over the $21 figure even among those who agree that there is some social cost to CO2.
 Since there is no actual evidence of any actual costs, this is all merely claims and counterclaims, even between adherents.
 There is no objective way to settle the disagreements.